 - Request service: You must work with the vendor to establish an appropriate service schedule.

-- Pay for service: Barbara Lewis in Business Services (x3068) will help you establish departmental billing for shredding service.
-Please confirm pricing with Barbara Lewis.
+- Pay for service: Business Services (x3068) will help you establish departmental billing for shredding service.
+Please confirm pricing with them.

 University Archives and Records Management no longer provides direct confidential shredding of records from campus offices.